jorisroovers/gitlint/README.md

 T2    | title-trailing-whitespace   | Title cannot have trailing whitespace (space or tab) T3    | title-trailing-punctuation  | Title cannot have trailing punctuation (?:!.,;)
-T4    | title-hard-tab              | Title cannot contain hard tab characters (\t) T5    | title-must-not-contain-word | Title cannot contain certain words (default: "WIP") B1    | body-max-line-length        | Lines in the body must be &lt; 80 chars.
+T4    | title-hard-tab              | Title cannot contain hard tab characters (\t) T5    | title-must-not-contain-word | Title cannot contain certain words (default: "WIP").
+Matching is case insensitive.
+It's fine if the keyword occurs as part of a larger word (so "WIPING" will not cause a violation, but "WIP: my title" will.
+B1    | body-max-line-length        | Lines in the body must be &lt; 80 chars.
 B2    | body-trailing-whitespace    | Body cannot have trailing whitespace (space or tab) B3    | body-hard-tab               | Body cannot contain hard tab characters (\t)